douglasmason/bayes_covid_model/README.md

 ![boxplot](/static_figures/intl_simplified_boxplot_for_positive_slope_statsmodels_acc.png?)
 **Figure 3b:** Model parameter estimates for the week-over-week change in growth rate of COVID- 19 for each of the top 50 nations by current number of cases, with 5%, 25%, 50%, 75%, and 95% percentiles, ranked from highest to lowest median.
 States  higher in the list are candidates for new waves or outbreaks.

 More figures can be found in the Figure Browser links at the top of this page.
+This work is provided by [Koyote Science, LLC](http://www.koyotescience.com).
 This work has not yet been peer reviewed.